HB-GSI/CSPP_Core/README.txt

 - Create a project specific copy of "CSPP_Core.lvproj"
   - or add CS++CoreContent.vi into your own LabVIEW project.
 You can drag the desired libraries from the dependencies into your virtual project folder structure.
 - CS++UserContents.vi; Include your project specific Content-VIs in a corresponding case of the conditional disable structure.
 This VI is included in the "CS++StartActor:Launch CS++StartActor.vi".
 This makes building an application convenient since the application builder can find all dependencies in the VI-Hierarchy.
-- You need to create your project specific ini-file, like "CSPP_Core.ini"
+- You need to create your project specific ini-file, like "CSPP_Core.ini" containing samples of all classes and actors, etc.
-  - Sample ini-file should be available for all classes, either in the LV-Project or on disk in the corresponding class or package folder.
 - You need to create and deploy your project specific shared Variable libraries.
-  - Sample shared Variable libraries should be available for all concerned classes on disk in the corresponding class or package folder.
+  - Sample shared Variable libraries should be available on disk in the corresponding package folder.
+- Create a hard link to the custom error file:
+  - cd <LabVIEW 2014>\user.lib\errors
+  - mklink /h CS++Core-errors.txt Packages\CSPP_Core\CS++Core-errors.txt
 - Run your project specific "CS++Main.vi" or "CS++StartActor:Launch CS++StartActor.vi"